 \subsection{Excitation Dropout}

-In the standard formulation of dropout \cite{Hintondrop2012,srivastava2014dropout}, the suppression of a neuron in a given layer is modeled by a Bernoulli random variable $0 < p \leq 1$ where $p$ is defined as the probability of retaining a neuron.
+In the standard formulation of dropout \cite{Hintondrop2012,srivastava2014dropout}, the suppression of a neuron in a given layer is modeled by a Bernoulli random variable $p$ which is defined as the probability of retaining a neuron, $0 < p \leq 1$.
 Given a specific layer where dropout is applied, during the training phase, each neuron is turned off with a probability $1-p$.

 We argue for a different approach that is \textit{guided} in the way it selects neurons to be dropped.
-In a training iteration, certain paths have high excitation contributing to the resulting classification, while other regions of the network have low response.
-We encourage learning alternative paths (plasticity) through the temporary damaging of the currently highly excited path.
+In a training iteration, certain paths have high excitation contributing to the resulting classification, while other regions of the network have low responses.
+We encourage the learning of alternative paths (plasticity) through the temporary damaging of the currently highly excited path.
 We re-define the probability of retaining a neuron as a function of its contribution in the currently highly excited path

-where $N$ is the number of neurons in layer $l$, $p_{EB}$ is the probability backpropagated through the EB formulation (Eqn.~\eqref{eq:EBmain}) in layer $l$, and $P$ is the \textit{base} probability of retaining a neuron when all neurons are equally contributing to the prediction.
-The retaining probability defined in Eqn.~\eqref{eq:EBdrop} drops neurons which contribute the most to the recognition of a specific class, with higher probability.
+where $p_{EB}$ is the probability backpropagated through the EB formulation (Eqn.~\ref{eq:EBmain}) in layer $l$, $P$ is the \textit{base} probability of retaining a neuron when all neurons are equally contributing to the prediction and $N$ is the number of neurons in a fully-connected layer $l$ or the number of filters in a convolutional layer $l$.
+The retaining probability defined in Eqn.~\ref{eq:EBdrop} drops the neurons that contribute the most to the recognition of a specific class, with higher probability.
 Dropping out highly relevant neurons, we retain less relevant ones and thus encourage them to awaken.